10 Productive Things To Do For Your Blog When Traffic Is Low

 2. CREATE NEW PINS

 It’s no secret that Pinterest is one of the best ways to get people to read your blog.
 Since I’ve been using it, Pinterest has become my main source of traffic almost immediately.
-I use Canva to design my pins (super easy & free!) and more recently I have also discovered RelayThat, another awesome site that makes the designing process a lot quicker.
+For a while, I mostly used Canva to design my pins (still a good resource that has a very decent free version), but more recently I have discovered RelayThat, which has taken my pinning game to another level.

 3. DESIGN YOUR LOGO